samuelfneumann/Construct/README.md

 ```
 is a configuration file which, when parsed, results in a `1`.

+A `constant` type takes one argument.
+If more than one argument is specified,
+an error is raised.

 ### `generic` <a name="generic"></a>

 With the `generic` type, we can call any arbitrary Python code by passing the